rapidsai/cudf/README.md

 ### Customizing the Build

 Several build arguments are available to customize the build process of the container.
-These are spcified by using the Docker [build-arg](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg) flag.
+These are specified by using the Docker [build-arg](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg) flag.
 Below is a list of the available arguments and their purpose:

 | Build Argument | Default Value | Other Value(s) | Purpose |